microsoft/rag-experiment-accelerator/README.md

 ## How to use

-To harness the capabilities of the **Search Engine Experiment Accelerator**, follow these steps:
+To harness the capabilities of the **RAG Experiment Accelerator**, follow these steps:

 1. Modify the search_config.json file with hyper-parameters relevant to the experiment.
 2. Execute 01_index.py to generate Azure Cognitive Search indexes and ingest data into the indexes.